jedaademola/angularpouchdb/README.md

 Output: All vertices reachable from v labeled as discovered

-A recursive implementation of DFS:[5]
+A recursive implementation of DFS:

 1  procedure DFS(G,v):
 2      label v as discovered